sodadata/docs/soda-cl/distribution.md

 5. (Optional), to filter the data in the distribution check, replace the value of `filter` with a filter that specifies the portion of the data in your dataset for which you are checking the distribution.

 6. (Optional), to sample the data in the distribution check, replace the value of `sample` with a query that specifies the portion of the data in your dataset for which you are checking the distribution.
 The query must be supported by the database you are using.
 For example, for PostgreSQL, you can use the `TABLESAMPLE` clause to randomly sample 50% of the data with seed 61.
 Sampling is encouraged for large datasets that might not fit in memory.
-For more information, refer to the [Define the sample size](#define-the-sample-size).
+For more information, refer to the [define the sample size](#define-the-sample-size).

 7. Run a soda scan of your data source to execute the distribution check(s) you defined.
 Refer to [Soda Core documentation]({% link soda-core/scan-core.md %}) for more details.